nottrobin/robinwinslow.uk/_posts/2015-09-24-pycon-friendly-inspiring.md

 attend.
 It was inspiring and informative, and a great example of how to maintain a great community.

-And as I said, I will try to write about the other talks I attended soon.
+If you want you can now go and [read about the other talks][0c34ba81].

   [aa1d1a6a]: https://en.wikipedia.org/wiki/Stereotype_threat "Wikipedia: Steriotype threat"
   [1594e6aa]: https://en.wikipedia.org/wiki/Impostor_syndrome "Wikipedia: Imposter syndrome"